robertpiosik/CodeWebChat/README.md

 ✍️ **Guiding principles**

-- Don't scrape chat responses
+- Intialize chats, don't scrape responses
-- Don't collect telemetry
+- Zero telemetry collection
-- Operate 100% locally
+- 100% local operation
-- Stay free forever
+- Free forever

 📖 **LLM 101: Why non-agentic?**

-Large language model is a pattern matcher that is created in two steps... ([read more](https://github.com/robertpiosik/CodeWebChat/blob/dev/LLM-101-WHY-NON-AGENTIC.md))
+Large language model is a pattern matcher that is created in two phases... ([read more](https://github.com/robertpiosik/CodeWebChat/blob/dev/LLM-101-WHY-NON-AGENTIC.md))

 💅 **The workflow**

-Select relevant folders and files for context, enter prompt, pick edit format and send message via...
+Select folders and files for context, enter prompt, pick edit format and send message via...

 - new chat—to continue in the connected browser
-- API call—to use a model provider with your own key (BYOK)
+- API call—to use a model provider of choice

 Constructed message consists of the user's prompt, edit format instructions, and the selected context, as shown in the example: